FluffyMaguro/SC2_Coop_Overlay/README.md

 # Other notes
+* If you want this app (or any other) run with the windows start-up, create a shortcut of the executable, press Win+R (start/run) and write shell:startup.
+A startup folder will open.
+Now move the shortcut here.
 * The overlay targets Windows 10.
 It might not work correctly on older versions of windows (black background under overlay).
 On Windows 7 enable aero theme and set “Enable Transparency” in “Window Color”.
 * Some anti-virus programs are very sensitive to packaged python apps.
 If you have issues, add an exception for the file and the directory.